McLeod County Jail

 About The Jail

-The McLeod County Jail is a 35-bed licensed Class III jail and is governed by Minnesota Department of Corrections standards as a secure detention facility used to confine both sentenced and pre-sentenced prisoners.
-The McLeod County Jail opened its doors in 1982 on the second floor of the Law Enforcement Addition which also houses the Sheriff's Office and 911 Dispatch Center.
-2017 will see a new addition to the courthouse and detention center.
-The addition will include 19-detention beds, a larger intake area, video visitation and office space for the jail and sheriff’s office.
+The McLeod County Jail is a 59-bed licensed Class III jail and is governed by Minnesota Department of Corrections standards as a secure detention facility used to confine both sentenced and pre-sentenced prisoners.
+The McLeod County Jail opened its doors in 1982 on the second floor of the Law Enforcement Addition, which also houses the Sheriff's Office and 911 Dispatch Center.
+In 2017, a new addition was completed to the courthouse and detention center.
+The addition included 19-detention beds, a larger intake area, video visitation and office space for the jail and sheriff’s office.

 Some of the programs available at the McLeod County Jail include GED preparation, and other educational opportunities, chemical abuse counseling, library services, religious guidance, and recreational activities.